DawMatt/arch/Sparx EA/My Searches.md

 * Selecting "ea_guid AS CLASSGUID" allows you to open the properties of a search result directly, and to find it on diagrams, via the search result's context menu
 * [Inside Enterprise Architect][3] Leanpub eBook has a number of downloadable queries that are worth exploring, and the book contains material useful for query developers

-## Warning: Searches can be repository type specific
+## Warning: Use \#WC\# to make searches repository database type agnostic

-When using wildcard search parameters you [may need to vary the wildcards based upon your repository type][2]. e.g. For local EAP files the asterix (\*) should find any set of characters, but when using this same search against an SQL Server based repository you will need to replace your asterix wildcards with percent (\%) wildcards characters.
+Wildcard search parameters [may need to vary based upon your repository database type][2]. e.g. For local EAP files the asterix (\*) should find any set of characters, but when using this same search against an SQL Server based repository you will need to replace your asterix wildcards with percent (\%) wildcards characters.

+You can avoid this issue using the [\#WC\# macro][4].
+It will return the appropriate wildcard character for the current database type.

-e.g. the "Component Flows (by Source/Sink)" search below was developed for a shared repository, and this line:
+e.g. the "Component Flows (by Source/Sink)" search below was originally developed for a shared repository, and this line:
 ```
 	   and (o2.Name like '%<Search Term>%' or o3.Name like '%<Search Term>%')
 ```
-may need to be replaced by this line
+has been replaced by this line
 ```
-	   and (o2.Name like '*<Search Term>*' or o3.Name like '*<Search Term>*')
+	   and (o2.Name like '#WC#<Search Term>#WC#' or o3.Name like '#WC#<Search Term>#WC#')
 ```
-to work in a local EAP file.
+to make it database type agnostic.

 # Reusable Searches